victormurcia/victormurcia/README.md

 I currently work as a Data Scientist at the U.S. Department of Veterans Affairs within the National Artifical Intelligence Institute (NAII) and the Massachusetts Veterans Epidemiology Research and Information Center (MAVERIC)

 I'm interested in data, science, and programming in all its forms and flavors.
 I'm particularly passionate about using science and data in a positively actionable way.
-I mostly code in Python and IGOR, but I've done projects where I utilized JS, C++,FORTRAN,Julia,R, and MATLAB.
+I mostly code in Python and IGOR, but I've done projects where I utilized JS, C++, Perl, FORTRAN, Julia, R, and MATLAB.

 I recommend you check out the following repositories:
 1) DFT Clustering - This is one of the main products of my doctoral research.
 Check out how it is possible to combine the results of first principle (Quantum Mechanics/Density Functional Theory) calculations with experimental synchrotron-based x-ray measurements using machine learning (ML) techniques to get optical and orientational information for molecules of interest in fields like organic electronics and pharmaceuticals.